ansys/pysystem-coupling/README.rst

 Usage
 -----

+It is assumed that an Ansys installation is available and that it includes System Coupling and the participant products that are needed for the coupled analysis.

+Currently, by default, System Coupling will be found via the ``AWP_ROOT222`` environment variable.
+The ``SystemCoupling`` directory is expected to be immediately below the directory specified by the variable.

+The System Coupling installation location may be overridden by setting the ``SYSC_ROOT``  environment variable.

 The following example shows the set up and solve of the "oscillating plate" tutorial, using Ansys Fluent as the CFD solver.